ApolloTang/mynote--bash-scripting/contents/parameters/parameters-entities/README.md

 A subset of the variables are the **environment and shell variables**.

-An environment variable is a globally available, in a program and it child programs.
+An environment variable is a globally available, in a program and its child programs.
 A shell variable is only available in the current shell.
 [Ref: [bash - Environment variable vs Shell variable, what's the difference? - Ask Ubuntu](https://askubuntu.com/questions/26318/environment-variable-vs-shell-variable-whats-the-difference) ]

 See subject: subshell.